Viewly/token-contracts/README.md

 ```

 In the Viewly contract however, we allocate the reserved tokens **after** the crowdsale is complete.
-This way we guarantee that the reserved allocation will be exactly the pre-set fixed %, regardless of how many tokens are sold.
+This way we can guarantee that the reserved allocation will be exactly the pre-set fixed %, regardless of how many tokens are sold.

-With the code below, exactly 20% of the token supply will be reserved:
+We perform the allocation in `finalizeSale()`, and we guarantee that exactly 20% of the token supply will be reserved:
 ```solidity
 uint128 public constant tokenCreationCap = 100000000;   // 100_000_000
 uint128 public constant reservedAllocation = 0.2 ether; // 20%